Splunk® SOAR (On-premises)

 Convert a privileged Splunk SOAR (On-premises) deployment to an unprivileged deployment

-From release 5.3.5 of , you can convert a privileged deployment of Splunk SOAR (On-premises) to an unprivileged deployment.
+Starting with release 5.3.5 and ending with release 6.2.1 of , you can convert a privileged deployment of Splunk SOAR (On-premises) to an unprivileged deployment.
+In order to plan your conversion from a privileged to an unprivileged deployment, see Convert a privileged Splunk SOAR (On-premises) deployment to an unprivileged deployment.

 Converting a privileged Splunk SOAR (On-premises) deployment to an unprivileged deployment cannot be undone.
 Make sure you are ready to convert before running the running the conversion tool.